What are suffixes and why are they useful in academia?

 Having an advanced knowledge of suffixation in the English language is therefore very useful for a learner of English, particularly one that’s being formally assessed in the language.
 A student who’s confident in recognising and using a wide variety of word forms will be able to expand their vocabulary more quickly, as such a student will be able to take a word and know which suffixes will likely be needed to form all variations of that word’s word family.
 Being accurate with suffixation will also allow a student to speak and write more accurately, particularly improving grammar and word-form errors which commonly impede meaning.
 Because a native speaker will notice these types of errors very easily, the less you make these error types, the better you will be understood and the higher your grade will likely be.

 Now that we’ve discussed the basics of what a suffix is and why such suffixes are important, let’s take a closer look at the many different types of suffix available to a student.
-While lesson 2 helps to categorise these types, Lesson 3 has been designed to provide the most common academic suffixes available.
+While Chapter 2 helps to categorise these types, Chapter 3 has been designed to provide the most common academic suffixes available.

 Once you’ve completed all three chapters about suffixes, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 Collect Academic Marks